-Since taking ownership of the Vikings in 2005, Mark and his brother Zygi have focused on three primary areas: providing the best game day experience possible for Vikings fans, enhancing the civic and business involvement of the franchise, and bringing a championship to Minnesota.
-Under the Wilfs’ direction, the Vikings have made strides in all facets, including establishing what will be one of the best game day experiences in the NFL following the construction of a state-of-the art multi-use stadium in downtown Minneapolis.
-The stadium, which gained state approval in May 2012, is set to open in 2016 and will give Vikings fans a premier venue while continuing the Vikings proud tradition of home-field advantage.
+The Wilfs have dedicated their focus to three primary areas since taking ownership of the Vikings in 2005; building a winning football team and bringing a Championship to Minnesota, providing the best game day experience possible for Vikings fans, and positively impacting the Minneapolis-St. Paul community and the entire state of Minnesota.
+The Vikings have made strides in all facets, including establishing what will be one of the best game day experiences in the NFL following the construction of a state-of-the art, multi-use U.S. Bank Stadium in downtown Minneapolis.
+The stadium, which gained state approval in May 2012, opened in July 2016 and gives Vikings fans one of the most premiere stadiums in the world in which they can continue the proud tradition of an imposing home-field advantage.

-Advocating generous philanthropy and advancing causes with special meaning is standard practice for the Wilfs.
-As a longtime supporter of the Jewish community, Mark and his family are among the largest financial supporters of Yad Vashem, the Holocaust memorial museum in Israel.
-Mark has previously served as the National Campaign Chairman for the Jewish Federations of North America (JFNA) and is currently vice chair of their board of trustees.
-Most recently, he was appointed by JFNA to lead a new initiative that addresses the needs of impoverished Holocaust survivors living in the United States.
+A longtime supporter of the Jewish community, Mark and his family are among the largest financial supporters of Yad Vashem, the Holocaust memorial museum in Israel.
+Mark has previously served as the National Campaign Chairman for the Jewish Federations of North America (JFNA) and was recently appointed by JFNA to lead a new initiative that addresses the needs of impoverished Holocaust survivors living in the United States.

 Throughout their professional lives, the Wilfs have worked tirelessly to treat everyone associated with their businesses as members of the family.
-That structure has led to national prominence in their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development, and has spilled over into their ownership of the Vikings.
-As lifelong fans of the NFL, Mark brings a deep passion and desire to win a championship with the entire organization and Vikings fans.
+That structure has led to national prominence in their business ventures with Garden Homes Development, a nationwide leader in retail, commercial and private residential development, and has been prominent in their ownership of the Vikings.